-Employees who willfully use or authorize the use of a passenger carrier, owned or leased by the Government for other than official purposes shall be suspended without pay for at least one month (30 days), or longer as warranted, or removed from office in accordance with 31 U.S.C. § 1349.
+- (b) Employees are required to maintain their government credit card accounts in good standing and to make timely payment in full of outstanding balances. - (c) Employees who are separated from TSA are responsible for returning their government-provided purchase card and/or travel card to their respective Travel Card Organization Program Coordinator. - (8) Government Vehicles and Other Passenger Carriers: - (a) Employees who willfully use or authorize the use of a passenger carrier, owned or leased by the Government for other than official purposes shall be suspended without pay for at least one month (30 days), or longer as warranted, or removed from office in accordance with 31 U.S.C. § 1349.
 Passenger carriers include: motor vehicle, aircraft, boat, ship, or other similar means of transportation owned or leased by the Government.
-Refer to TSA MD 200.53, Motor Vehicle Fleet Management, and TSA MD 200.59, Home-to-Work Transportation for additional information.

-- (8) Employee Identification Cards, Uniform Items, Badges, Credentials, Facility Access Cards (including Security Identification Display Area (SIDA) badges), and other Similar Media (for the purposes of this sub-section "identification media"): - (a) Employees will use official (TSA or DHS issued or authorized) identification media only for official or other permissible purposes.
+Refer to TSA MD 200.53, Motor Vehicle Fleet Management, and TSA MD 200.59, Home-to-Work Transportation for additional information. - (b) Employees shall not engage in text messaging when driving a Government vehicle or when driving a personal vehicle while on official TSA business.
+Certain employees are exempt from this provision as stated above in D(3). - (9) Employee Identification Cards, Uniform Items, Badges, Credentials, Facility Access Cards (including Security Identification Display Area (SIDA) badges), and other Similar Media (for the purposes of this sub-section "identification media"): - (a) Employees will use official (TSA or DHS issued or authorized) identification media only for official or other permissible purposes.
 Employee use of official identification media must comply with applicable requirements and restrictions, including DHS MD 11010.1, Issuance and Control of Credentials, and those issued by the program office responsible for the media in question.
 Applicable requirements and restrictions include, but are not limited to, a prohibition against allowing another individual to use an employee's identification badge, a requirement to wear, and visibly display an employee identification badge while on duty, and a prohibition from facility access during non-duty hours unless authorized. - (b) Employees are prohibited from using private identification media for purposes other than those for which the media was issued.
-In this context, private identification media means identification media issued by a non-governmental entity in connection with that entity's legitimate interests.
-For example, attempting to use an access card issued by a private employer to gain entrance to TSA space, although the user is a TSA employee, is prohibited. - (c) Employees must not obtain, possess, display, transfer to another, or otherwise use fraudulent identification media.
+In this context, private identification media means identification media issued by a nongovernmental entity in connection with that entity's legitimate interests.
+For example, attempting to use an access card issued by a private employer to gain entrance to TSA space, although the user is a TSA employee, is prohibited.